crashoverride777/swifty-ads/README.md

 NOTE: iAd is shutting down on June the 30th.
+The news on this are very vague and nobody knows exactly what is happening.

 I have removed all the iAd APIs from this project because iAds can easily be intergrated using AdMob mediation.
-Mediation is a much better way to handle multiple adProviders mainly due to not having to integrate extra code apart from AdMob APIs.
+Mediation is a much better way to handle multiple adProviders mainly due to not having to integrate extra code apart from AdMob APIs and will be my strategy going forward with this project.

 # AdMob and CustomAds Helpers